Rossa Di Sulmona Creole Softneck Garlic

 How We Weed Garlic at Garlic Gods

-At Garlic Gods, we grow thousands pounds of garlic on our Idaho farm—and we know firsthand just how time-consuming weed control can be.
+At Garlic Gods, we grow thousands of pounds of garlic on our Idaho farm.
+We understand first-hand just how time-consuming weed control can be.
+In fact, it is the most labor-intensive task of our entire growing season.

-Weed Control Upgrade 🚜
+Our Equipment Upgrade 🚜

 In 2024, we upgraded to a full tractor setup with a Tilmor pull-behind finger weeder and tine implement—made right here in the USA.
-This tool allows us to:
+This new tool allows us to:

-• Cultivate tiny weeds early before they become a problem
+• Cultivate tiny weeds early before they become a problem.

-• Cover more ground efficiently
+• Cover more ground efficiently.

-• Reduce hand-weeding while maintaining healthy soil structure
+• Reduce hand-weeding while maintaining healthy soil structure.

 Need Garlic for Fall Planting?

 All of our premium hardneck and softneck garlic varieties are now in stock and available for pre-order at GarlicGods.com.
 Orders begin shipping in September, just in time for fall planting.
+Prepare your garden and ensure a successful garlic harvest!

 bottom of page